RedHatNordicsSA/ansible-roadshow/todo/README.md

 Jacob/Magnus:
 * Excercise needs description of, what it is the participant is building
 * Excercise needs adjustment so that it can run on a smaller environment, instead of 3*number of participants.
+* Description of using ssh from windows for labs (putty + cert setup)

 Jacob:
 * Add some content about error handling and how this is much better than with shell script.